rationalis-petra/Sigil/README.md

-# Glyph & Glint
+# sigil & Glint

-Glyph is an experimental programming language (work in progress) based on Higher Observational Type Theory and bundled with a Higher Order Logic metaprogramming language.
+sigil is an experimental programming language (work in progress) based on Higher Observational Type Theory and bundled with a Higher Order Logic metaprogramming language.

-Glint is a documentation langauge which comes with the glyph compiler, and can be used to generate documentation from comments.
+Glint is a documentation langauge which comes with the sigil compiler, and can be used to generate documentation from comments.